ArisPodotas/DSIT-notes/Bootcamp/Notes.md

 # L4-3

-The file we work with is the transcript tabe.txt
+The file we work with is the transcript table.txt

 We start with statistics

 ## Conditional calculations

-`df[  df.transcript_length>2433      ]`
-this will return the whole column list you get the rowsthat match the if in the brackets
+`df[df.transcript_length>2433]`-> this will return the whole column list you get the rows that match the if in the brackets

 ```python
 print("Statistics for transcript length")